Concepción de María: History

 Concepcion de Maria was established in 1852.
 At the time of the census of 1889, it was listed as a municipality within the Central District.

 Demographics

 As of the Census of 2013, there were 26,905 people, 1% of which lived in a different place in the country 5 years ago.
-The main source of water is the private sector which 27% of habints use.
-61% of the people has a basic educational level.
+The main source of water is the private sector, which 27% of inhabitants use.
+61% of the people have a basic educational level.
 The main source of light in houses is with an oil or gas lamp with a 48% using it.
 Ninety-six percent of the houses use firewood to cook.
 Three percent of the people has a car of their own.
 According to Necesidades Básica Insatisfechas 2013 (Unsatisfied Basic Needs) 64% of the population lives in poverty and according with El Instituto de Estadisticas INE 2005 65% live in extreme poverty.

 Geography

 The municipality covers an area of 156 km2.
 The municipality contains 33 villages (aldeas) and 163 hamlets.